unnati-14/Python_-Library_DesiredDateFormat/README.md

 # DesiredDateFormat
-This module will convert any format of date into the desired date format User need to pass 2 arguments, the first argument will be the date and the second one is the desired date format which the user wants to receive output.
+This module will convert any format of date into the desired date format.
+User need to pass 2 arguments, the first argument will be the date and the second one is the desired date format which the user wants to receive output.
 ### for example:
 > convert("2021/05/14","dd/mm/yy")